vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1989 Manimekhala¨ı, the Dancer with the Magic Bowl by Merchant-Prince ShattaṇTranslated from the Tamil by Alain Dani´elou; co-translator: Kenneth F.

-Hurry; With the collaboration of T.V.
+Hurry; With the collaboration of ṬV.
 Gopala Iyer.
 New York.

-Das, D.R.
+Das, ḌR.

 1968 Archaeological Evidence on Cremation and Post-Cremation Burial in India. in: Journal of Ancient Indian History III.1–2 (1968), 50–71.